Code-Institute-Submissions/milestone-project-90/README.md

 - <a href="https://codeinstitute.net" rel="noopener" target="_blank">Code Institute</a>
 - <a href="https://stackoverflow.com/" rel="noopener" target="_blank">Stack Overflow</a>
-- Code Institute Slack Comminity
+- Code Institute Slack Comminity.
-- My mentor: Guido Cecilio
+- My mentor Guido Cecilio for guidance and support.
+- My family and friends for their patience and honest critique throughout.

 <div align="center"><p style="text-align: center"><a href="#top">Back to top ⬆️</a></p></div>